elwayman02/hella-drunk/content/makers-mark.md

 ![Image of Maker's Mark Ambassador Card](https://i.imgur.com/AozaA72.png)

 So, while I will strive to be fair in my rating, I also want to be transparent about my love for Maker's.
-It's also my birthday today, so I can think of nothing better to celebrate than the taste of a personally beloved bourbon.
+It's my birthday today, so I can think of nothing better to celebrate than the taste of a personally beloved bourbon.
 It may no longer be the absolute best whiskey I've ever tasted, but it will always be a house favorite.
 With that disclaimer out of the way, however, let's get down to the tasting!